 If this update “forces” you to upgrade to Pro, I’ve got your back.
-You’ll receive a 25% discount using the following (appropriately named) coupon code:
+You’ll receive a 20% discount using the following (appropriately named) link:

-(Simply click on the code and it will be applied to your cart automatically.)
+(Simply click the link and the discount will be applied at checkout.)

 This coupon is valid throughout 2021 so you have plenty of time to decide your next move.

 To remind you of this coupon and this blogpost, I’ve included a bulletin board feature that’ll notify you from within WordPress’ update screen once the update is released.
 So make sure you install OMGF v4.4.4 if you haven’t done so already.